ckormanyos/wide-decimal/README.md

 Note: Activating the option `WIDE_DECIMAL_DISABLE_DYNAMIC_MEMORY_ALLOCATION` simultaneously disallows using `decwide_t` in a multithreaded application.
 So if PC-based multithreading is needed, then dynamic memory allocation needs to be used.
+In other words, disable `//#define WIDE_DECIMAL_DISABLE_DYNAMIC_MEMORY_ALLOCATION` for multithreaded PC work.

 See the examples directory as more use cases are being created.